ank1ta1/Loan-Default-Prediction/README.md

-# Sales-Insights-Dashboard
+# Loan Default Prediction
-An interactive dashboard for a supermarket’s sales data using Tableau for generating insights based on region, segment, category etc.
+Used decision trees and random forests to predict whether a customer is likely to pay back loans based on features like credit policy, purpose, installments, interest rate etc